Welcome to the Neighborhood ~ A Short Story by Allen Kopp

 “If they can afford a fish tank, that must mean they have lots of money and if they have lots of money that girl must have her own car.
 I wonder what her name is.
 She sure is ugly.
 I’m sure she’d have an ugly-girl name like Agnes or Clarabelle.”

 “Now here comes a dresser with a big round mirror and a bed and some mattresses and a chest of drawers and—wait a minute!—here’s another bed and some more mattresses.
 The mattresses look brand new.
-They haven’t been wet on.
+They haven’t been peed on yet.
 Now they’re bringing out a couple of big upholstered chairs and some more boxes and—oh, my gosh!—here’s another bed and another set of mattresses.
 How many beds do they have, anyway?”